Benjamin Tycko, M.D., Ph.D., is a Member of the Center for Discovery and Innovation.

-Our lab has a longstanding research program focusing on genetics and epigenetics in human development and disease.
-Starting with early studies of genomic imprinting and the function of imprinted genes, our work has evolved into genome-wide and locus-specific profiling of CpG methylation, both net and allele-specific, for disease gene and functional variant discovery and pathway analysis in autoimmune diseases, neuropsychiatric disorders, Down syndrome, and cancers.
-In this work, we have a major focus on cis- and trans-acting effects of local genomic sequences and chromosomal copy number on DNA methylation patterns.
-We are also studying combination therapies with epigenetic drugs in mouse models of cancer.
+Dr. Tycko’s lab has a longstanding research program focusing on genetics and epigenetics in human development and disease.
+Starting with early studies of genomic imprinting and the function of imprinted genes, their work has evolved into genome-wide and locus-specific profiling of CpG methylation, both net and allele-specific, for disease gene and functional variant discovery and pathway analysis in autoimmune diseases, neuropsychiatric disorders, Down syndrome, and cancers.
+In this work, they have a major focus on cis- and trans-acting effects of local genomic sequences and chromosomal copy number on DNA methylation patterns.
+They are also studying combination therapies with epigenetic drugs in mouse models of cancer.